gillchristian/tailwind-purs/readme.md

 # tailwind-purs

-A CLI to optimize the generation of type safe Tailwind classes in PureScript
+A CLI to optimize the generation of type safe Tailwind classes in PureScript.
+Works with some caveats (see below).
+This will probably be rewriten in purescript instead of haskell at some point.

+Known problems:
+* html2purs: the html parser does not support svg
+* html2purs: all single tags element got to have a closing slash.
+I.E. `<input />` instead of `<input>`
+* html2purs: assumes all classes are tailwind classes and generates purescript accordingly.

 ### Install